kanbanyte/sepa/srs/srs.md

 ## Acceptance Criteria
 > *[List and discuss the major acceptance criteria for the system to be developed, at a high level.]*

-The section details the operation of the robotic arm, including the depth camera and controlling software, referred to as "the system", in normal and irregular conditions:
+This section outlines the operation of the robotic arm, as well as the associated depth camera and control software, which will henceforth be referred to as "the system," under both normal and irregular conditions.
+Under normal conditions, it is assumed that all items to be manipulated by the robotic arm are located and oriented according to pre-determined parameters.
+The acceptance criteria for such conditions are listed below:
-1. The system picks up different items from a set of pre-defined locations and transfers them to a tray.
+- The system picks up different items from a set of pre-defined locations and transfers them to a designated tray.
-2. The system recognises available spots in the tray and places items accordingly.
+- The system recognises available spaces on the tray and positions items accordingly.
+- The system recognises items under various lighting conditions.
+- The system recognises trays that have been emptied and returns them to the original position.

+The following list specify acceptance criteria for conditions considered to be irregular.
+"Irregular" in this context refer to items that are absent, misaligned or incorrectly placed on the tray due to human error or system error.
-3. The system recognises absent items, in which case it:
+- The system recognises absent items, in which case it:
-	- Search for that item in another location if available.
+	- Search for that item in another location, if available; or
 	- Stops and awaits human intervention.
-4. The system recognises items under various lighting conditions.
-5. The system recognises trays that have been emptied and returns them to the initial position.
-6. The system detects incorrect combinations of items on a tray, in which case it stops and awaits human intervention.
+- The system detects incorrect combinations of items on a tray, in which case it stops and awaits human intervention.
-7. The system detects mal-oriented items, in which case it stops and awaits human intervention.
+- The system detects mal-oriented items, in which case it stops and awaits human intervention.

 ## Documentation
 > *[List all the documents that will be delivered along with the software.*\